-3.1 Refinement with guard intervals
+Refinement with guard intervals

-Let us consider a refinement of guard intervals as depicted in Fig. 4 below.
+Let us consider a refinement of guard intervals as depicted in Fig. 4 below (where, as earlier, φ denotes the specification morphism and ψ the opposite morphism on the diagrams).
 When will it preserve both liveness and the safety?
 The answer is a direct consequence of equations (5) and (6) in Section 1.3: